ShareKM/KMAP-M/DavisKMAP-C/README.md

    - **Description**: A specialized model accounting for the dual-blood input function in liver tissue, where both hepatic artery and portal vein are considered.
    - **Parameters**: \( K_1 \), \( k_2 \), \( k_3 \), \( k_4 \), \( K_a \), \( f_a \), \( V_b \).

-All the kinetic models include an additional parameter for time-delay correction.
+All the kinetic models include an additional model parameter for time-delay correction, which is particularly important in total-body kinetic modeling.
 Note that additional models that can be efficiently implemented in MATLAB, such as the Patlak plot, are currently not included in this C/C++ package but directly in the MATLAB package.

 ### For Further Instructions